Null3rror/GitHub-Action-Runner-Deployer/README.md

 Run:
 ```
 docker compose build
-docker compose up -d
+docker compose up --scale runner=2 -d
-docker logs github-runner-builder-runner-1 -f
+docker compose logs -f
 ```
-<br>You should see something like:<br>
+<br>For each runner you should see something like:<br>
 ```
 --------------------------------------------------------------------------------
 |        ____ _ _   _   _       _          _        _   _                      |